FleekHQ/space-help-docs/docs/index.md

 Welcome to [Space's](https://space.storage/) documentation!
 A storage and file sharing platform built by the team at [Fleek](http://fleek.co/).
 Here you can find quick tips on how to get started using our platform and insight on the platform's technical architecture.

-## Need support or have an idea to share?
+## Need support or have a new idea to share?

 Talk to our team!
 You can reach us via the following channels: